vc0150/vc0150.github.io/_posts/2020-02-01-Advance in Financial Machine Learning Study Notes.md

 #### 8. Cross-validation leakage - Evaluation
 **Solution: Purging and embargoing**
+**Purging** involves dropping from the train set any sample whose evaluation time is posterior to the earliest prediction time in the validation set.
+This ensures that predictions on the validation set are free of look-ahead bias.

+**Embargoing**: If a train sample prediction time falls into the embargo period, we simply drop the sample from the train set.
+The required embargo period has to be estimated from the problem and dataset at hand.

 #### 9. Walk-forward (historical) backtesting - Evaluation
 **Solution: Combinatorical purged cross-validation**